 A Balanced Chicken Diet

-While the right balance of nutrients for your chickens will depend based on the many factors I listed above, you’ll want to make sure your chickens are getting at least 90% of their nutrients from their feed.
+While the right balance of nutrients for your chickens will depend based on the many factors I listed above, you’ll want to make sure your chickens are getting at least 90% of their nutrients from their chicken scratch and feed.
 Read the labels!

 Don’t Forget the Water